NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 Registries (RIRs) or National Internet Registries (NIRs) when setting up delegated RPKI.

-The fundamental principe is the same with each of them: the RIR or NIR needs to establish who you are, which resources you are entitled to and where your RPKI certificate and ROAs will be published.
+The fundamental principle is the same with each of them: the RIR or NIR needs to establish who you are, which resources you are entitled to and where your RPKI certificate and ROAs will be published.